 - A higher risk of hospitalization

 In addition, malnutrition can lead to further disinterest in eating or lack of appetite — which only makes the problem worse.

 The causes of malnutrition might seem straightforward — too little food or a diet lacking in nutrients.
 In reality, though, malnutrition is often caused by a combination of physical, social and psychological issues.
 For example:

 - Health concerns.
 Older adults often have health problems, such as dementia or dental issues, that can lead to decreased appetite or trouble eating.
-Other factors that might play a role include a chronic illness, use of certain medications, difficulty swallowing or absorbing nutrients, a recent hospitalization, or a diminished sense of taste or smell, or abdominal issues, such as pain or bloating.
+Other factors that might play a role include a chronic illness, use of certain medications, difficulty swallowing or absorbing nutrients, a recent hospitalization, a diminished sense of taste or smell, or abdominal issues, such as pain or bloating.

 - Restricted diets.
 Dietary restrictions — such as limits on salt, fat, protein or sugar — can help manage certain medical conditions, but might also contribute to inadequate eating.

 - Limited income.
 Some older adults might have trouble affording groceries, especially if they're taking expensive medications.